The WordPress Development Guide

 15 WordPress Obstacles That Enterprises Report

-SMEs (Small and Medium-sized Enterprises) are among the strategic audiences that DevriX regularly partners up with.
-There are certain peculiar misconceptions (or legitimate concerns) that enterprise representatives always outline during meetings and calls with regards to their hesitation when considering WordPress.
+SMEs (Small and Medium-sized Enterprises) are among the strategic audiences that DevriX regularly partners with.
+There are certain peculiar misconceptions (or legitimate concerns) that enterprise representatives always outline during meetings and calls with regard to their hesitation when considering WordPress.

 Why Estimates Are Challenging

 In the WordPress context, even when following the WordPress standards and conventions, assigning the same project to 10 different freelancers or contractors will yield different end results.
 Over the years we’ve consulted over a hundred clients requiring technical consulting for their services – through architecture definition, interviewing employees or contractors for their projects, or assessing code quality produced by some. which is where the difference in experience is quite notable.

 14 Reasons Why the Website RFP Process is Really Broken